Kahn/freetel/easy-asterisk-gui/README.txt

 Introduction
 ------------

-Easy Asterisk is a simple Web GUI for Asterisk with comprehensive tool tip documentation and a learning curve of a few minutes.
+Mini Asterisk is a simple Web GUI for Asterisk with comprehensive tool tip documentation and a learning curve of a few minutes.
 Analog ports and IP Phones are automatically detected, and no knowledge of Asterisk configuration is required.

-Easy Asterisk is "unfeatured" - many of the Asterisk options are not available.
+Mini Asterisk is "unfeatured" - many of the Asterisk options are not available.
 Instead it tries to make very basic, very common Asterisk installations fast and simple, for example: